nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 *SynciT is an application data migration tool for Outsystems environments*

-Since the first conversations I had with the SynciT Team, the ghost of parallelism was in the air.
+Since the first conversations I had with the SynciT Team, parallelism was in the air.
 How fast would it be?
 Could we come up with a stable model to predict the migration order?
 Did Outsystems provide enough parallel mechanisms to pull it off?
 Binaries were also a pain during long migrations, taking a long time to transfer and not really moving towards the goal of having referential data properly migrated.
 Then there was also the heart of SynciT engine - updating and matching all the migrated auto number foreign keys - often the culprit of timeouts and slow migrations.
 All these topics needed to be addressed to speed up SynciT.